andreas-bylund/Rust-Cryptography-Engineering-Study-Group/notes/first session/First session - Exercises and answers.md

 **Ch 2 - Q7.
 Consider a symmetric-key cryptosystem in which cryptographic keys are randomly selected from the set of all n-bit strings.
 Approximately what should n be in order to provide 128 bits of security against a birthday attack.**

 ## General
 **Q:Suppose you read about RSA encryption and wanted to find it’s standard specification.
 Where would you look?**

+**Answer:** Would start by reading the wikipedia page on RSA encryption and also use the reference links at the bottom of the page.
+Should this not be enough, I would turn to Google to find a more specific answer to my question.

 **Q: Find two libraries for each of RSA, TLS/SSL, and AEAD.
 Evaluate the maturity each library, and skim the code.
 What about the library structure makes sense?
 How is their documentation?
 These links may help [https://cryptography.rs/](https://cryptography.rs/), [https://lib.rs/](https://lib.rs/) (librs is equivalent to [crates.io](http://crates.io/), with a different interface)**